avafinger/showmyarm/README.md

 Instructions to Install
 -----------------------

-1. Installation on your ARM board (Daemon)
+1. Testing on your ARM board (Daemon)

     a. **showmyarm32** is the application service to run on your board with **32 bit OS**

-       Run on the board: sudo ./showmyarm32 -port 8888 -board "Name of the board you want to show"
+		sudo ./showmyarm32 -port 8888 -board "Name of the board you want to show"

     b. **showmyarm64** is the application service to run on your board with **64 bit OS**

-       Run on the board: sudo ./showmyarm64 -port 8888 -board "Name of the board you want to show"
+		sudo ./showmyarm64 -port 8888 -board "Name of the board you want to show"

-Preliminary Test: missing some UDP packages
+2. Install service for each ARM board (service)

+    - to be completed

+3. Testing with on Linux X64_64 on your P (Host PC) without installing service

+		./findmyarm64 8888

-2. Installation on your PC running Windows (Host PC)
+4. Installation on your PC running Windows (Host PC)

     a. install_ShowMyArm.exe is the instalation program which will install the 32 bit or 64 bit Windows side.